Conservation Easement in Ohio: A Guide to Protecting Our Treasured Land

 Do I Still Own My Land?

 Yes.
 You can still use your land for its original purpose as long as it falls under the rights and restrictions outlined in the contract.
 The main issue at hand is development rights.
 You may still choose to develop a portion of the land.
-Any land development will be negotiated between you and the entity responsible for the property.
+You and the entity responsible for the property will negotiate any land development.

 Do I Still Pay Property Taxes?